 In 2010, I was honored to be the team leader for the 1967 Sports Car Mod and then later for the 1971 CanAm Mod.
 I also made minor contributions to other mods with the exception of the 1965 F1 Mod which was made before my time.
-For the last several years, I was busy with the new 1955 F1 Mod, but have also been making general purpose programs and patches for all mods.
+For the last several years, I was busy with the 1955 F1, 1967 Sports Car Extra, Legends of GPL, and GPL 2020 Demo mods, but have also been making general purpose programs and patches for all mods.

-GPL is now over 19 years old and still going strong due to our dedicated mod teams.
-I hope to continue making mods as long as I can.
+GPL is now 22 years old and still going strong due to our dedicated mod teams.
+I hope to continue making mods for as long as I can.